JulianKimmig/polymcsim/docs/explanation/theoretical_background.md

 *   **Chain-Growth:** Ð depends on the ratio \(k_t/k_p\) and initiation efficiency.
 *   **Living:** Ð can be as low as ~1.05 if termination is negligible.

-PolySim's `plot_molecular_weight_distribution` automatically reports Ð to help you compare simulation to experiment.
+PolyMCsim's `plot_molecular_weight_distribution` automatically reports Ð to help you compare simulation to experiment.

 ---